KILTprotocol/docs/sdk/02_tutorial/05_issuer/02_did.md

   :::info

   The `submit()` method by default, waits for the block to be finalized.
-[You can override this behavior](https://kiltprotocol.github.io/sdk-js/interfaces/types_src.TransactionHandlers.html) by passing `false` as the second parameter.
+[You can override this behavior](https://kiltprotocol.github.io/sdk-js/interfaces/types_src.TransactionHandlers.html) by passing `false` to the `awaitFinalized` named parameter of the `submit` object.

   :::

-- `getSubmittable`: Produces a transaction that you can submit to a blockchain node for inclusion, or to be signed and submitted by an external service.

-In this case, the example uses the `submit` method to submit the transaction to the chain.

 :::info Bring your own account